siliconsenthil/siliconsenthil.github.io/source/_posts/2013-07-11-apache-camel-with-scala-extending-dsl.markdown

 ---

-Let's take a very simple use case of integrating with a http endpoint which uses basic auth.
+Let's take a very simple use case of integrating with a http endpoint which has an authentication mechanism.

 ``` scala